Careers Education, Information, Advice and Guidance (CEIAG)

 Career Guidance Meetings

-We now have in house careers guidance through our Head of Careers who is completing his Level 7 Diploma in Careers Guidance and Development.
+We now have in house careers guidance through our Head of Careers who has a Level 6 Diploma in Careers Guidance and Development.
 Having this resource means that the careers programme is well-round and relevant for our current students.
 Events and visitors are able to be specific for the needs of the students.
 Year 11 and 12 students will be assigned one-to-one careers sessions during the academic year, with year 9s and 7s receiving group sessions to discuss options and raising aspirations.
 Other year groups are able to sign up to times through the Head of Careers, Mr Hayden Smith.

 Each year group throughout their time at Clarendon will have at least one day off timetable, but in school where we will invite visitors into school in regards to Careers, PHSE, Citizenship and Safety.
 An example of this is in October, Year 11s had a Future’s Day that involved rotations around five sessions: Careers presentation from Mr H. Smith (Head of Careers); ASK Apprenticeship virtual presentation; Sixth Form session with the Head of Sixth Form; Study Skills virtual session from Wessex Inspiration Network and Completing an application session with their tutors.